 An academic book (proceedings) from the 5th LafargeHolcim Forum will be published in late-2016.

 Detailed information about each previous Forum is available at:

 Publications (conference proceedings and pictorial summaries) are available at:

 The LafargeHolcim Foundation is supported by, but independent of the commercial interests of LafargeHolcim, the leading company in the building materials industry.
-Created through the merger of Holcim and Lafarge – two companies with a rich history, pride and culture – LafargeHolcim has more than 115,000 employees and operates in 90 countries around the globe.
 Business propositions should be directed to either the corporate headquarters or to the relevant country in which LafargeHolcim operates.

 A small staff of professionals manages the administration and communications aspects of the LafargeHolcim Foundation's activities, based in Zurich, Switzerland.
 There are currently no positions vacant.
 Any open positions will be advertised on this website and in relevant media.

 The LafargeHolcim Foundation’s regulations state that it may only spend funds within the scope of its own initiatives to support the promotion of sustainable construction on a non-commercial basis.